Miguel Cardona: Tenure

 Cardona speaks on a panel hosted by The Atlantic in December 2023.

-Throughout his tenure as Secretary of Education, Cardona has been responsible for implementing several forms of forgiveness for student loans.
+Throughout his tenure as Secretary of Education, Cardona was responsible for implementing several forms of forgiveness for student loans.
 The administration's most sweeping attempt to do so, which would have forgiven about $430 billion in student loan principles, was struck down by the Supreme Court on June 30, 2023, in Biden v.
 Nebraska.
-Since the Biden v.
-Nebraska decision, Cardona has announced a series of smaller and more targeted student loan forgiveness programs, and the Department of Education has reemphasized the Public Service Loan Forgiveness program to reduce the student debt of people working full-time in public service.
+Following the Biden v.
+Nebraska decision, Cardona announced a series of smaller and more targeted student loan forgiveness programs, and the Department of Education has reemphasized the Public Service Loan Forgiveness program to reduce the student debt of people working full-time in public service.
 In December 2023, Cardona announced that the administration had forgiven about $132 billion of student debt in its first three years.
 At President Joe Biden’s 2024 State of The Union, Cardona was the designated survivor.

 In December 2023, simplified Free Application for Federal Student Aid (FAFSA) forms were released after a two-month delay.
 By late March 2024, there was a backlog of 6 million applications.
 On April 26, the Education Department announced that the top official in charge of federal financial student aid would step down.
 Colleges across the country were obliged to delay their decision deadlines as students were still waiting for financial aid offers.
 On April 30, Cardona was questioned at a congressional hearing about the troubled introduction of the new form.
 On May 7, Cardona apologized at another congressional hearing.